 10 Favorite Healthy Restaurants in Metro Phoenix

-If you're looking to eat right, whether that means you adhere to a strict Paleo or Whole 30 diet or you just try to go as local and organic as possible, there's plenty of places in town that serve up healthful fare without sacrificing flavor.
-Vegetarians, dairy-free, and gluten-free folk know to hit up these spots in town because the restaurants usually list right on the menu if a dish will satisfy their dietary needs.
+If you're looking to eat right — whether that means you adhere to a strict Whole30 diet or you just try to go as local and organic as possible — there are plenty of places in town serving healthful fare without sacrificing flavor.
+Vegetarians, dairy-free, and gluten-free folk know to hit these spots, which usually list right on the menu if a dish will satisfy their dietary needs.

-Here are ten of our favorite spots to eat well in metro Phoenix:
+Here are 10 of our favorite spots to eat well in metro Phoenix:

 Zucchini pesto pasta at 24 Carrots makes going gluten-free a no-brainer.

-Kaleidoscope was first known for its juices, but it's smoothies, wraps and salads make it a health conscious eaters dream.
+Kaleidoscope was first known for its juices, but its smoothies, wraps, and salads make it a health-conscious eater's dream.
 Plus, no one looks twice if you wear yoga pants or arrive by bike.
-The "high vibe" food is 100% organic and even includes breakfast options like the "plumbers breakfast" pudding with goji berries, hemp, coconut milk and chia seeds.
-Some of the smoothies (Scottsdale and Downtown locations only) double as meals and there are gluten free options as well.
-The Thai Tiger salad's dressing bursts with flavor and the acai bowls are not too sweet, but filling.
-Plus, there are wraps, salads and even baked snacks ready-made and ready to take home.
-It's also one of a handful of places in the Valley to get things like tumeric and wheatgrass shots.
+The "high vibe" food is 100 percent organic and even includes breakfast options like the "plumbers breakfast" pudding with goji berries, hemp, coconut milk, and chia seeds.
+Some of the smoothies (Scottsdale and downtown Phoenix locations only) double as meals, and there are gluten-free options as well.
+The Thai Tiger salad's dressing bursts with flavor, and the acai bowls are not too sweet, but filling.
+Plus, there are wraps, salads, and even baked snacks ready-made and ready to take home.
+It's also one of a handful of places in the Valley to get things like turmeric and wheatgrass shots.